Getting To and Around Lake Tahoe

 Lake Tahoe Airports, Trolleys, Taxis and More

 Flying directly into a Tahoe airport is possible for those with private planes.
 The Truckee Tahoe Airport is on the outskirts of Truckee; the other is outside of South Lake Tahoe, Lake Tahoe Airport.
-If you're flying here commercially, you'll come into Reno International Airport.
+If you're flying here commercially, you'll come into Reno-Tahoe International Airport in Reno.
+In fact, as of May 2021, a hop-on jet service called JSX has expanded operations with twice-daily flights in and out of Reno-Tahoe International to Oakland and Las Vegas four days a week.

 For people in South Lake Tahoe there are two water taxi services that take people between Camp Richardson and Zephyr Cove with a few stops in between.
 There are various charter services as well.
 Trolleys are another Tahoe transportation option and a cool way to see Lake Tahoe.
 They offer an open-air, unobstructed view that other buses just can't offer.
 Talk about a beautiful ride!